jbasdf/justinball_old/content/posts/2014-10-08-twitter-update_with_media-and-the-nasty-twitter-error-unauthorized-could-not-authenticate-you-issue.markdown

 <pre><code class="ruby">

-# We're goint to upload an image from a url so we include open-uri
+# We're going to upload an image from a url so we include open-uri
 require 'open-uri'

 class TwitterApi